lukesheridanray/AWA-fresh/canon/implementation-notes.md

 ## Google Analytics

-Use universal analytics, set the custom tracker to `tealium_0` and custom dimension to `11`.
-There are 3 possible values for dimension, depending on what is being tracked, these are: 9 - hit, 10 - session, 11 - user.
-Unless specified we will always be tracking user (11).

-We also need to add a snippet of code to each variation, including the original.
-An example of this is shown below, where `dimensionValue` is a unique value for that variation, this includes the test name, country code, ID number and varation, e.g. variation1, or original.
-Once this has been done please pass the value onto the optimiser.

-    var dimensionValue = 'RangeVP-UK-6330551084-Variation1';
-    ga('tealium_0.set', 'dimension11', dimensionValue);
-    ga('tealium_0.send', 'event', 'E-Commerce', 'Optimizely', dimensionValue, 0, {nonInteraction: true});
+Do not set up analytics using the usual integrations options.
+Instead analytics must be manually triggered via a snippet of code for each variation and the control.
+An example of the code required is included in the `ga-snippet.js` file, along with some explanation as to how to configure it for each variation.